Andrea Masetti

-Andrea Masetti (born 20 March 1998) is an Italian footballer who plays as a defender for A.C.D.
-Nardò.
+Andrea Masetti (born 20 March 1998) is an Italian footballer who plays as a left-back for Serie D club Sangiovannese.

 Club career

 Sassuolo

 Born in Guastalla, Masetti was a youth exponent of Sassuolo.

 Loan to Fano

 On 17 July 2017, Masetti was signed by Serie C side Alma Juventus Fano on a season-long loan deal.
 On 1 October he made his Serie C debut for the club as a substitute replacing Gianmarco Fabbri in the 17th minute of a 1–0 home defeat against Ravenna.
 Three days later, on 4 October, Masetti played his first entire match for Alma Juventus Fano, a 2–1 away defeat against Vicenza.
 Masetti ended his season-long loan with only 10 appearances, including 8 as a starter, but all in the first part of the season and he remained an unused substitute for 19 times during the rest of the season.

 Loan to Pontedera

 On 11 July 2018, Masetti was loaned to Serie C club Pontedera on a season-long loan deal.
 On 29 July he made his debut for Pontedera in a match lost 4–2 at penalties after a 1–1 away draw against Ternana in the first round of Coppa Italia, he was replaced by Alessio Benedetti in the 70th minute.
 On 22 September he made his Serie C debut for Pontedera as a substitute replacing Andrea Magrini in the 93rd minute of a 2–0 away defeat against Piacenza.
 On 21 October, Masetti played his first match as a starter for Pontedera in Serie C, a 0–0 away draw against Pro Vercelli, he was replaced after 66 minute for Nicolas La Vigna.
 On 9 December he played his first entire match for Pontedera, a 2–1 home win over Pro Piacenza.
 Masetti ended his loan to Pontedera with 24 appearances.